The Caesar Salad was created in the 1920s by Caesar Cardini, an Italian immigrant, and restauranteur.

 Preheat oven to 375 degrees F.

-Pour onto a baking sheet and bake until golden brown, about 15 minutes.
+Bake until golden brown, about 12 minutes.

 Remove and transfer croutons to a plate and set aside.